pivotal-sadubois/newsletter/catalog/docs/deploy_tap.md

 here (Create your VMware Account](https://account.run.pivotal.io/z/uaa/sign-up).
 To allow Kubernetes to pull from the VMware Registry a secret needs to be created withing your developer Namespace.

+NOTICE: This step can be ignored if the developer namespace has been created with (tap-create-developer-namespace.sh)
 ```
 $ kubectl -n newsletter create secret docker-registry regsecret \
           --docker-server=https://registry.tanzu.vmware.com/ \